bright/new-www/content/jobs/junior-product-designer.md

 salary_max: 9000
 working time: full time
 technology:
+  - Adobe XD
+  - Figma
-  - Android
+  - Sketch
-  - iOS
+  - UX
 button: "join our design team "
 published: true
 order: 6
 ---
+[!]

-At Bright Inventions you'll be an important part of a group of talented, ambitious and positive developers, designers, managers and marketers who love to solve real problems and build software that really matters in today’s world.
+At Bright Inventions you'll be an important part of [a community of talented, ambitious and positive developers, designers, managers and marketers](https://brightinventions.pl/about-us/team/) who love to solve real problems and build software that really matters in today’s world.

-We support and share responsibility with the members of our team.
-We also actively take responsibility for our own self-development.
+We actively take responsibility for our own self-development.
 Positive attitude, flexibility and teamwork are elemental parts of our success.
 Clients trust us to build things that work and we take that seriously.

 ## about the job

-We are seeking an innovative and positive **Junior Product designer** who would like to create first-class user experience across products we do.
+We are seeking **an innovative and positive Junior Product designer** who would like to create first-class user experience across products we do.
 The role will include working collaboratively across teams, doing research, collecting user feedback as well as learning how to create wireframes, mock-ups and build various components.
 This is an exciting role that offers the opportunity to make a significant impact on our product offerings and user experience.

-So, if you follows the latest news on Dribbble, Behance and knows that asking questions is a key part in designing process, take a look at the offer below and apply.
+So, if you follows **the latest news on Dribbble, Behance and knows that asking questions is a key part in designing process**, take a look at the offer below and apply.

 ## in this role you will

-* work on international projects for clients from different industries (FinTech, Retail, Health, Ecommerce, Logistics)
+* work on international projects from such industries as FinTech, Health, Sport or Logistics
 * collaborate with product managers and engineers to successfully deliver designs that meet measurable criteria
-* create clickable high-fidelity and low-fidelity mockups

-* create effective and UI/UX-driven mobile and web interfaces
+* create wireframes and prototypes to help illustrate solutions
+* support in design research and data analysis
 * measure the success and failures of your design choices
-* work on internal projects where you can fully use your creative skills
+* follow the overall design roadmap and stay current with the latest industry standards

 **If you want to know a bit more about how we work, take a look here:**